 Hallie and I had a lot of fun as kids, even though we didn't always get along.
 She was sort of a cry baby.
 She couldn't stand to be away from my mom for one minute.
 I can remember her screaming, staring out the window after my mom would go to work.
 She was very "clingy" to say the least!
-This over-dependence will come into play later in my story.

 When I was seven years old, Hallie and I went across the street to our friend Robin's house.
 We were playing in Robin's mom's room when I felt something on my knee.
 I looked down.
 There was a string on it.
 I tried to wipe it off, but the string was stuck.
 I started feeling some pain.
 Hallie knew there was something wrong, so she ran across the street, yelling for my dad.
-Dad couldn't figure out what the problem was, but he put us in the car and drove me to the emergency room.
+Dad couldn't figure out what the problem was, but he put us in the car and drove to the emergency room.

 X-rays revealed a needle embedded in my knee.
 I had knelt down on a needle at Robin's house, and the string was still hanging out of it!
 An operation followed to get the needle out, and I got to miss a week of school.
-That was the scariest thing that happened to me as a kid.
+That was the scariestt think that happened to me as a kid.